furuhashilab/FOSS4GASIA2024_general-track-presentation/README.md

 A key feature of the guide is its emphasis on collaboration through GitHub.
 By leveraging GitHub, participants can document their work, share insights, and address common issues encountered during translation.
 The GitHub repository serves as an open knowledge platform, encouraging participants to engage in discussions, post FAQs, and create markdown documents that simulate real-world collaboration.
 This environment helps both beginners and experienced users alike to enhance their skills, providing a hands-on learning experience that goes beyond traditional classroom instruction.

-The manual also follows the JTF’s “Translation Guidelines,” ensuring that the translation efforts meet professional standards, particularly when dealing with open data.
+The manual also follows the Japan Translation Federation(JTF)’s “Translation Guidelines,” ensuring that the translation efforts meet professional standards, particularly when dealing with open data.
 It breaks down the specific steps involved in translating QGIS documentation, including how to navigate po files within GitHub, a critical component for managing translations in GDAL.
 The guide also provides troubleshooting tips and common solutions, helping users maintain consistency and accuracy across all translated materials.

 Furthermore, the manual explores the use of Sphinx, a documentation generation tool, which helps in publishing the translated documents while maintaining their original structure and quality.
 The Sphinx internationalization features are particularly highlighted, demonstrating how translated content can be managed effectively within a professional framework.